daoliveira/audioaddict-alexa-skill/README.md

 LISTEN_KEY			78920bc0a43b8543a33a013f
 ```

-6. Click Save
+12. Click Save
-7. Scroll all the way to the top and copy the ARN value, it should look like arn:aws:lambda:us-east-1:123456789012:function:lambdaFunctioName
-8. Before moving on to the next section, let's test this Lambda function to make sure everything is working so far.
+13. We can test this Lambda function to make sure everything is working so far.
-9. At the top, in the "Select a test event..." dropdown, select "Configure test events"
+14. At the top, in the "Select a test event..." dropdown, select "Configure test events"
-10. In the "Event template" dropdown, select "Alexa Intent - GetNewFact", in Event name you can type PlayRandomChannel, and in the code below look for GetNewFactIntent and replace it by PlayRandomChannel
+15. In the "Event template" dropdown, select "Alexa Start Session", in Event name you can type AlexaStartSession
-11. Click Create at the bottom
+16. Click Create at the bottom
-12. You should be back to the main screen with PlayRandomChannel selected in the dropdown.
+17. You should be back to the main screen with AlexaStartSession selected in the dropdown.
 Click Test.
 13. You should get a green card saying "Execution result: succeeded".
-We're ready to move to the last section.

-## Creating the Alexa skill
-The Alexa skill piece contains interaction models and maps what you say to Alexa with what your Lambda function should execute.

-(Have to do through CLI, creating manually is too painful, working on the Steps)
+14. You look at your Echo and say "Alexa, ask *my radio* to play any channel from ClassicalRadio."
+15. To play with the Skill invocation, intents and utterances go to developer.amazon.com/alexa/console/ask

 ## To Do List / Help Needed
 - [ ] Implement name-free interaction (CanFulfillIntentRequest) so we can say things like "Alexa, play Tech House station." and Alexa directs the intent to this skill (not sure how to do this, this became available to dev recently and documentation is still blurry)